EvaFrossard/EvaFrossard.github.io/index.md

    </details>
 </div>

-While analysing and drawing conclusions from this simple regression would be quite naive, it highlights an essential fact : **Each reaction influences the recovery in a unique way.** That is why caution is needed when handling your popularity crisis : One wrong move, and it's **done** !
+While analysing and drawing conclusions from this simple regression would be quite naive, it highlights an essential fact : **Each reaction influences the recovery in a unique way.** That is why caution is needed when handling your popularity crisis: One wrong move, and it's **done** !
 (You sense then suspense ? )

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
   As the next step, and in order to get some unbiased results and make the proportion of recoveries meaningful, we chose to perform <b>propensity score matching</b> on our decline dataset.
 This will balance the dataset regarding the variable whose effect we want to observe, enabling us (and you !) to draw more accurate conclusions.